wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes: N/A
   - Example: `--enable-loopback`
 - `--enable-hw-acc`
-  - Description: enable/or disable hardware acceleration for Wi-Fi packet detection (enabling requires our special firmware, false as default).
+  - Description: Enable or disable hardware acceleration for Wi-Fi packet detection (enabling requires our special firmware, false as default).
   - Default: N/A
   - Value Range: N/A
   - Notes: N/A